mvayngrib/fiction/stories/excuse me, whose toes am I sucking.md

 "Out!" he yells.
 "I'll not have this blasphemy in my cab!"

 My hands clench into tight fists, and I have to exert all my will power not to punch something.
-The driver glares at me, unintimidated.
+I glare at the driver, who glares back at me, unintimidated.
+There's something feral in his eyes, and I back down.

 "Ok, ok.
 I'm sorry.
 I know it's a lot to take in all at once.
 Relax, I'm getting out."

 Jeez, and I thought I was intolerant.
 I open the door and start to climb out of the cab.

-Just as I plant a foot on the ground, a nasal honking sound pierces the air.
+Just as I plant a foot on the ground, a nasal honk pierces the air, then slides way up off the musical scale.

 "Shit!
 Watch out!"
 I hear, then the door slaps me in the face like the fingernail of a metal giant flicking a fly.
 The back of my head crunches into something behind me.
 I hear someone, the caddie? give a girlish shriek, followed by a drum roll of tumbling appendages, the screech of metal on metal, then a heavy thud, and finally silence, measured by the regular zippery sound of a bicycle wheel spinning freely.